Pregnancy Related Pain and Discomfort

 Many pregnant women experience back or pelvic pain.
 Common symptoms may include:

-Sacro Iliac Joint pain – occurring in the
+- Sacro Iliac Joint pain – occurring in the lower back

 Many commonly used medications for these symptoms are often not recommended for a pregnant or breast feeding mother.
 Osteopathy offers an alternative approach to help you deal with these common conditions.